iad1tya/EnjoyMovie/README.md

 # 🎬 Enjoy Movie

-**Enjoy Movie** is a feature-rich, web application for browsing and streaming movies and TV shows.
+**Enjoy Movie** is a feature-rich, web application for browsing and streaming Movies, Anime and TV shows.

 ---